 - Group or organisation: covering terms for desired applicants – these being:

-- Together Fund: sports clubs, Ofsted registered education providers, not-for-profit and community groups, and social enterprises
+- Sports clubs, Ofsted registered education providers, universities, not-for-profit and community groups, and social enterprises

 - Applicants: groups or organisations who have submitted an application for consideration